 This was in the year 2005 and Natural Bio Health was already recommending D3 for all clients, starting in the Austin, Texas office and subsequently all Texas clinics in San Antonio, College Station and Odessa.
 Natural Bio Health has long recognized the role played by D3 in reducing the risk of breast cancer, prostate cancer, and osteoporosis and osteopenia.
 We have prescribed D3 as part of our natural hormone therapy like we prescribe testosterone, thyroid hormone, estradiol, DHEA and progesterone when appropriate.

 D3 is plays a significant role in our Medical Weight Loss programs and our diabetes prevention and treatment programs.
 It is recommended for all women as part of their breast cancer prevention program and for men for their prostate health and prostate cancer prevention program.
-The Academy of Anti-Aging Medicine (A4M) has for several years advised all A4M physicians to test and recommend D3 for a myriad of reasons.
+The Academy of Anti-Aging Medicine (A4M) has for several years advised all A4M providers to test and recommend D3 for a myriad of reasons.

 Testing shows that the vast majority of men, women and children have low levels of D3.